aws/aws-fpga/hdk/cl/examples/README.md

 **NOTE:** *You can skip steps 0 through 3 if you are not interested in the build process.
 Step 4 through 6 will show you how to use one of the predesigned AFI*

-### 0. Download and configure the HDK to the source directory on the instance
+### 0. Setup the HDK and install AWS CLI

     $ git clone https://github.com/aws/aws-fpga
     $ cd aws-fpga
     $ source hdk_shell.sh

+To install the AWS CLI, please follow the instructions here: (http://docs.aws.amazon.com/cli/latest/userguide/installing.html).

+    $ aws configure         # to set your credentials (found in your console.aws.amazon.com page) and region (typically us-east-1)

+**NOTE**: During the F1 preview, not all FPGA-specific AWS CLI commands are available to the public.
+To extend your AWS CLI installation, please execute the following:

+    $ aws configure add-model --service-model file://$(pwd)/sdk/aws-cli-preview/ec2_preview_model.json

 ### 1. Pick one of the examples and move to its directory